- Individuals 18 years of age and older

 - Under 18 years of age

-- The Moderna vaccine is approved for use in persons 18 years of age and older.
+- COVID-19 Vaccine Moderna is approved for use in persons 18 years of age and older.

 - There are no safety and efficacy data for children and adolescents younger than 18 years.